Divyn/Divyn.github.io/docs/intro.md

 ### **Exploring Beyond Development**
 After **2.5 years**, I felt the urge to explore.
 I quit my job and transitioned into **technical content writing** as a freelancer.

-During this phase, I took up various **technical content gigs**, including writing sales copies for a company.
-This experience gave me a fresh perspective on **developer communication, marketing, and storytelling**.
+During this phase, I took up various **content gigs**, including writing sales copies for an advertising company.

 ---